-Subject to HUD approval, PHA intends to proceed with RAD transfer of assistance at Sharswood Phase IV-A and public housing conversion at Casa Indiana pursuant to the guidelines of PIH Notice 2019-23, Revision 4 dated September 5, 2019 and PIH Notice 2016-17 dated November 10, 2016 ("HUD RAD Notices") and any other successor Notices issued by HUD.
+Subject to HUD approval, PHA intends to proceed with RAD conversions including transfer of assistance at the Old First House and Janney Apartments, and the Faircloth to RAD conversions of Father Augustus Tolton Place, Compassion Senior Living, and NewCourtland Apartments at St. Barts Phase 2 pursuant to the guidelines of PIH Notice 2019-23, Revision 4 dated September 5, 2019 and PIH Notice 2016-17 dated November 10, 2016 ("HUD RAD Notices") and any other successor Notices issued by HUD.